Leaving the EU with a deal remains the government’s top priority. This has not changed.

-However a responsible government must plan for every eventuality, including a no deal scenario.
-We are continuing with our no deal planning to ensure we are fully prepared.
+However, a responsible government must plan for every eventuality, including a no deal scenario.

 In December, Cabinet agreed to proceed with the government’s next phase of no deal planning.
 This means we are setting in motion our remaining no deal plans.

 Both the EU and the UK have been clear that they are committed to maintaining air services in any scenario.
 Aviation links are a key priority for the Department for Transport.
 The UK has the third largest aviation network in the world, and the biggest in Europe.
 Air travel is vital for both the UK and the EU in connecting people and businesses, facilitating tourism and trade.
 The UK and EU have a mutual interest in maintaining well-functioning aviation markets.

 The government has made preparations to deliver continuity of air services between the UK and the EU in the event that the UK leaves the EU without a withdrawal agreement.
 We set out in our technical notices in September 2018 that the UK would take a pragmatic approach to any no deal scenario, and provide EU airlines with permission to operate.
 We expected EU countries to reciprocate and provide permissions to UK airlines.

 Following this, the European Commission proposed a regulation to ensure air connectivity in the event that the UK leaves without a withdrawal agreement.
 A final version of the draft regulation has been provisionally agreed by the EU.
 This is expected to be confirmed by the Council and the European Parliament shortly.

 The provisionally agreed EU regulation is intended to apply after the UK leaves the EU, and would entitle UK airlines to continue operating air services from the UK to the EU until March 2020.